DanRuta/IMGArrays/README.md

 # IMGArrays
 Compression algorithm for numerical lists.
-Output is encoded as a PNG image, and beats gzip.
+Output is encoded as an image, and beats gzip.
 Browser + Nodejs

 <img width="100%" src="fc.png">